In a show of solidarity with public sector workers in his country, King Juan Carlos of Spain has decided to take a seven percent pay cut.

 This will take €20,900 off his annual €292,000 salary.

-In total, the royal household aims to save €100,000 on wages as other members of the family, including Queen Sofia and Felipe's wife Letizia
+In total, the royal household aims to save €100,000 on wages as other members of the family, including Queen Sofia and Felipe's wife Letizia, are affected too.

 The changes come after protests over austerity measures that will mean Spanish civil servants lose their Christmas bonuses, equivalent to seven percent of salaries.